BxNxM/micrOS/README.md

 ### 5. Execute **devToolKit** GUI

-It will open a graphical interface for micrOS management.
+It will open a graphical user interface for micrOS device management.

 ```
 python3 micrOS/devToolKit.py